ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 Very useful for adding many types of details and interactions.
 Similar to shader pipeline.

 ### Simple Deform
-Enables deforms like bend, twist, s
+Enables deforms like bend, twist, stretch, and taper.

 ## Modes